-The use of nonmedical masks can reduce transmission of the virus by people who have it but aren’t experiencing symptoms.
+The use of nonmedical masks can reduce transmission of the virus by people who are infected but aren’t experiencing symptoms.
 Masks are most effective when worn consistently and properly in order to avoid contaminating the hands or face of the user.

 Here’s how to protect yourself and others when wearing a mask:

 PUTTING IT ON

 - With clean hands, fit the mask to cover your mouth, nose and chin.